 The team may recommend an MRI scan which can identify and confirm more severe labral tears, however, smaller Grade I labral tears are often not visible on a normal MRI.

-Yiannakopoulos CK, Mataragas E, Antonogiannakis E. A comparison of the spectrum of intra-articular lesions in acute and chronic anterior shoulder instability.
-Arthroscopy: The Journal of Arthroscopic & Related Surgery 2007;23(9):985-90.
+Yiannakopoulos CK, Mataragas E and Antonogiannakis E. (2007).
+A comparison of the spectrum of intra-articular lesions in acute and chronic anterior shoulder instability.
+Arthroscopy: The Journal of Arthroscopic & Related Surgery 23(9): pp.985-90.